adampresley/sublime-view-in-browser/README.md

 }
 ```

-Notice the key named **settings** which is a dictionary that contains another key named
-**sublime-view-in-browser**.
-This is where you will put your **baseUrl** and **basePath**
+Notice the key named **settings** which is a dictionary that contains another key named **sublime-view-in-browser**.
+This is where you will put your **baseUrl** and **basePath** settings.
-settings.

-Now when you activate View In Browser your file will open with the HTTP protocol instead
-of the FILE protocol.
+Now when you activate View In Browser your file will open with the HTTP protocol instead of the FILE protocol.

 ## Change History

+* 10/06/2014:
+  * Rewrite for version 2.0.0
+  * Using subprocess instead of webbrowser.
+Seems to solve #19
+  * Smaller, simplier sublime-settings file
 * 05/15/2014:
    * Current view only saves if there are modifications
 * 07/03/2013: